seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

       against a future call site being added to the overflow path without a TTL, which would silently defeat the cleanup job.

-## Step 8 — Final testing & verification
+## Step 7 — Final testing & verification

-Steps 1–7 each land their own CI coverage alongside the code they test, so this step is the final cross-cutting pass, not where testing starts:
+Steps 1–6 each land their own CI coverage alongside the code they test, so this step is the final cross-cutting pass, not where testing starts:

-- [ ] Full CI suite green, including all the tests added incrementally in Steps 1–7.
+- [ ] Full CI suite green, including all the tests added incrementally in Steps 1–6.
-- [ ] End-to-end integration test spanning the whole path: write an item just under and just over the configured threshold through a real call site (not the store directly), confirm correct backend placement end-to-end and that only the oversized write triggers a notification.
+- [ ] End-to-end integration test spanning the whole path: write an item just under and just over the configured threshold through a real call site (not the store directly), confirm correct backend placement end-to-end and that only the oversized write logs an overflow entry.
 - [ ] Manual verification (`/verify`): exercise the spreadsheet-explore view, notebook rendering, RightField extraction, and ontology browsing; confirm large payloads land on disk under `tmp/cache` and small/frequent values (dashboard stats, settings, list-item titles) land in